 • Great dive launching grounds: Phuket, Ko Tao, Khao Lak (Similan Islands)

-Read packing tips for diving & packing essentials for summer/beach vacations
+Read packing tips for diving & packing essentials for summer/beach vacation

 |Recommended Essentials for Phuket .
 Click to Shop.|